Wolfyxon/GodotTogether/.github/pull_request_template.md

 # Checks
 <!-- Replace [ ] with [x] to check a box -->
 - [ ] I wrote the code myself without significant AI usage
+- [ ] I ran unit tests and my changes didn't cause any to fail
 - [ ] I am following the rules in the CONTRIBUTING.md file